dokku/dokku/docs/processes/scheduled-cron-tasks.md

 Dokku automates scheduled `dokku run` commands via it's `app.json` cron integration.

+> [!IMPORTANT]
+> In order for Dokku to run scheduled cron tasks, you must have the `crontab` utility installed on the machine Dokku runs on.
+On Debian-based systems, you can install it with `sudo apt install cron`.

 #### Specifying commands

 The `app.json` file for a given app can define a special `cron` key that contains a list of commands to run on given schedules.
 The following is a simple example `app.json` that effectively runs the command `dokku run $APP npm run send-email` once a day: